DimaBir/ResNetTensorRT/README.md

 ## Benchmarking and Visualization
 The results of the benchmarks for all modes are saved and visualized in a bar chart, showcasing the average inference times across different backends.
 The visualization aids in comparing the performance gains achieved with different optimizations.

-#### Requirements
-Ensure you have installed the OpenVINO Toolkit and the necessary dependencies to use OpenVINO's model optimizer and inference engine.

-## Benchmarking and Visualization
-The results of the benchmarks for all modes are saved and visualized in a bar chart, showcasing the average inference times across different backends.
-The visualization aids in comparing the performance gains achieved with different optimizations.

 ## Author
 [DimaBir](https://github.com/DimaBir)